Minivera/go-lander/README.md

 ```

 When this function is called, lander will query for a DOM node in the document using the provided selector and mount
-your component into it. `RenderInto` can only render components, every GO-lander app must start with a component.
+your component into it. `RenderInto` can only render components, every Lander app must start with a component.

 Once properly mounted, the lander environment is returned.
 If any error happened (such as the DOM node not being
 found or the library running in a server environment), an error will be returned alongside a `nil` environment.